 If you want your granola to taste like gingerbread, you need to bake it with all the key ingredients that make gingerbread taste like gingerbread.
 To make this easy recipe, you will need:

-- oats, preferably old fashioned oats, also called large flake oats or rolled oats
+- oats, specifically old-fashioned oats, also called large flake oats or rolled oats.
+Do not use steel-cut oats (too rough and crunchy) or minute oats (too fine and powdery)

 - whole shelled nuts because it's the holidays and if there's one time of the year to splurge on fancy whole nuts, it's Christmas!
-Make sure to use raw and untoasted nuts because the granola bakes for 40 minutes and if you start with toasted nuts, they will burn.
-Feel free to replace the whole nuts with chopped nuts if that's what you've got.
+Make sure to use raw and untoasted nuts because the granola bakes for 40 minutes and if you start with toasted nuts, they may burn.

-- maple syrup and fancy molasses (baking molasses) to give the granola a rich flavour and a stronger molasses taste.
+- maple syrup and fancy molasses (also called baking molasses) to give the granola a rich flavour and a stronger molasses taste.
 Don't use blackstrap molasses in this recipe!

 - gingerbread spices, like ground ginger, cinnamon, nutmeg, and cloves.
 Feel free to make your own mix or buy a gingerbread spice mix from the grocery store.
 You can substitute pumpkin spice mix in this recipe!